peterhinch/micropython-micropower/README.md

 The module provides the following functions:
  1. ``lpdelay`` A low power alternative to ``pyb.delay()``.
  2. ``lp_elapsed_ms`` An alternative to ``pyb.elapsed_millis`` which works during ``lpdelay`` calls.
- 3. ``now`` Returns RTC time in seconds and millisecs since the start of year 2000.
+ 3. ``now`` Returns RTC time in millisecs since the start of year 2000.
  4. ``savetime`` Store current RTC time in backup RAM.
 Optional arg ``addr`` default 1021 (uses 2 words).
  5. ``ms_left`` Enables a timed sleep or standby to be resumed after a tamper or WKUP interrupt.
  Requires ``savetime`` to have been called before commencing the sleep/standby.
-Arguments ``delta`` the delay period in mS, ``addr`` the address where the time was saved (default 1021).
+Arguments ``delta`` the delay period in ms, ``addr`` the address where the time was saved (default 1021).
  6. ``why`` Returns a string providing the cause of a wakeup.
  7. ``cprint`` Same usage as ``print`` but does nothing if USB is connected.
  8. ``v33`` No args.
 Returns Vdd.
 If Vin > 3.3V Vdd should read approximately 3.3V.
  Lower values indicate a Vin which has dropped below 3.3V typically due to a failing battery.
+ 9. ``vref`` Returns the reference voltage.
- 9. ``vbat`` Returns the backup battery voltage (if fitted).
+ 10. ``vbat`` Returns the backup battery voltage (if fitted).
- 10. ``temperature`` Returns the chip temperature in deg C. Note that the chip datasheet points out that the absolute accuracy of this is poor, varies greatly from one chip to another, and is best suited for monitoring changes in temperature.
-It fails if the 3.3V supply drops out of spec.
+ 11. ``temperature`` Returns the chip temperature in deg C. Note that the chip datasheet points out that the absolute accuracy of this is poor, varies greatly from one chip to another, and is best suited for monitoring changes in temperature.
+It produces spectacularly poor results if the 3.3V supply drops out of spec.

-Items 8-10 avoid the drawbacks of the ``pyb.ADCAll`` class.
-This turns all available pins into ADC inputs.
+Items 8-11 avoid the drawbacks of the ``pyb.ADCAll`` class.
+Instantiating this turns all available pins into ADC inputs.
 Further its ``read_core_vbat()`` method returns incorrect results if the 3.3V supply is low for example due to a failing battery.